eclipse-archived/ceylon-lang.org/documentation/reference/operator/divide-assign.md

 # #{page.title}

+The right associative, binary `/=` operator divides it's left-hand operand by the amount given by its right-hand operand.

 ## Usage

-The right-associative, binary `/=` operator:

     variable Float num := 1.0;
     num /= 2.0; // half num

 ## Description

-The `/=` operator divides it's left hand operand by the amount given by its right hand operand.

 ### Side effects

-In the process of performing a divide & assign the left hand argument may be evaluated *more than once*, in contrast to how this operator is defined in some other languages.
-This doesn't usually cause problems, but if evaluating the left hand operand has side-effects it could result in unexpected behaviour, as an example consider:
+In the process of performing a divide & assign the left-hand argument may be evaluated *more than once*, in contrast to how this operator is defined in some other languages.
+This doesn't usually cause problems, but if evaluating the left-hand operand has side-effects it could result in unexpected behaviour, as an example consider:

     void m(Float[] seq, Natural index) {